 Place the chocolate in a medium microwave-safe bowl and melt in a microwave on HIGH, stirring after each 30-second increment, until smooth.
 Let it cool slightly.
-Stir in the olive oil, espresso, vanilla extract, and salt until combined.
-Set aside.
+Meanwhile, dissolve the espresso powder in 1 Tablespoon of boiling water and allow to cool slightly.

 Beat the egg whites in the bowl of a stand mixer fitted with a whisk attachment (or with a hand mixer) until soft peaks form.
 Gradually sprinkle in the remaining ¼ cup sugar and beat just until stiff peaks form.

 Add a generous spoonful of the egg white mixture to the chocolate mixture.
 Stir gently until completely incorporated.
 Transfer the chocolate mixture into the bowl of egg whites.
 Gently fold with a large spoon or rubber spatula until completely combined.

 Divide the mousse into 6 4-ounce ramekins and cover with plastic wrap.
 Refrigerate at least 4 hours or overnight.